zombiedin/staff-manage-backend/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/zombiedin/staff-manage-backend.git` or <…azure devops link...>
+1. Clone the repository: `git clone https://betagro-dev@dev.azure.com/betagro-dev/D2023-001-Staffing_Management/_git/BackEnd`
 2. Install dependencies: `npm install`
 3. Set up the environment variables:
    - Copy the `.env.example` file to `.env` and update the values with your configuration.
+4. In case your database is not exist.
+   - Create a new database and put database url in `.env` first.
+5. Then use `npx prisma generate` to get `PrismaClient` ready to use.
+6. Follow by `npx prisma migrate dev` to migrate database to the latest version.
-4. Run the project: `npm run dev`
+7. Run the project: `npm run dev`
+8. Before retrieving any projects you need to define `Teams, Solutions, Statuses` first. by calling this endpoint `/api/db/mockuptss` .

 ## Usage

 1. Make sure the backend server is running.
 2. Use a tool like Postman to interact with the API endpoints.
-3. Refer to the [API Documentation](https://www.google.com/) for detailed instructions and examples. (not ready)
+3. Refer to the [API Documentation](https://www.google.com/) for detailed instructions and examples. `(not ready)`

 ## Configuration